zilial/html-sample-assignment-with-playwright-tests-solved/README.md

 - [ ] Download the zipped project file from github
 - [ ] Extract the contents of the zipped file
 - [x] Move the extracted folder into your favorite location (optional)
+- [ ] Open the project folder in VSCode
 - [ ] Initialize playwright and install project packages
   - [ ] Use `npm i` to install packages
   - [ ] Use `npx playwright install` to install the browser environment for testing